-A book like this one serves to bring together information across different sport industry segments so that the reader is exposed to as broad a landscape of the industry as possible.
+A text such as this brings together information across different sport industry segments so that the reader is exposed to as broad a landscape of the industry as possible.
 However, as is the case with many disciplines, parts of the history and the names of some important contributors are sometimes overlooked.
 Female sport managers have contributed to the growth of the sport industry as a whole, yet all too often their contributions as sport leaders are not formally recognized (Hums & Yiamouyiannis, 2007).
-This section introduces the reader to a selection of these women and their contributions.
+This section introduces a selection of these women and their contributions.

 Perhaps the first female sport managers lived in the time of the ancient Olympic Games.
-While we know women were not allowed to participate in those early Games, because participation was limited to free Greek male citizens, this does not mean no competitions for women existed.
+While we know women were not allowed to participate in those early Games, because participation was limited to free, able-bodied, Greek male citizens, this does not mean no competitions for women existed.
 As a matter of fact, around the same time period of the ancient Olympic Games, a competition was held for women known as the Heraea Games.
 These Games, which also took place at the grounds of Olympia but not at the same time as the Olympic Games, consisted of footraces for unmarried girls.
 The event was organized by a group known as the Sixteen Women.
 These women, who were considered respected elders of their communities, gathered from nearby locations every four years to administer the Games (Hums, 2010).
-After the Heraea Games were discontinued, centuries would pass before we would see more women organizing such events.
+After the Heraea Games were discontinued, centuries passed before women again organized such events.

-A woman who could be recognized as the first significant modern female sport manager was Effa Manley (O'Connor-McDonogh, 2007).
-As co-owner of the Newark Eagles in the Negro Baseball League, Manley was responsible for the day-to-day operations of the ballclub and was active in league management (Berlage, 1994).
-For her contributions to professional baseball, in 2006 Manley became the first woman elected to the Baseball Hall of Fame in Cooperstown, New York (MacNeil Lehrer Productions, 2010).
-She most certainly paved the way for women such as Kim Ng, Assistant General Manager for the Los Angeles Dodgers and the only woman to have interviewed for a General Manager (GM)

-position with a Major League Baseball (MLB) team.
+Effa Manley was one of the first significant modern female sport managers (O'Connor-McDonogh, 2007).
+As co-owner of the Newark Eagles in the Negro Baseball League, Manley was responsible for the day-to-day operations of the ball club and was active in league management (Berlage, 1994).
+For her contributions to professional baseball, in 2006 Manley became the first woman elected to the Baseball Hall of Fame in Cooperstown, New York (MacNeil Lehrer Productions, 2006).
+She most certainly paved the way for women such as Kim Ng, Senior Vice President of Major League Baseball (MLB), the only woman to have interviewed for a General Manager (GM) position with an MLB team.
 Ng is paving the way for others.
-Prior to working for the Dodgers, Ng was Assistant General Manager with the New York Yankees and she was succeeded by Jean Afterman, a former player agent who is now the Yankees Assistant General Manager.
+Prior to working for MLB, Ng was Assistant General Manager of the Los Angeles Dodgers and also

+Assistant General Manager of the New York Yankees.
+At the Yankees, she was succeeded by Jean Afterman, a former player agent who is now the Yankees' Assistant General Manager and Senior Vice President.

-Today other women hold high executive positions in North American professional leagues, including Heidi Ueberroth, the President of International Business Operations for the NBA; Rita Benson LeBlanc, Owner/Executive Vice President of the New Orleans Saints: and Jeanie Buss, Executive Vice President of Business Operations for the Los Angeles Lakers.
+Today other women hold high executive positions in North American professional leagues, including Heidi Ueberroth, the President of NBA International; Rita Benson LeBlanc, owner/Vice Chair of the Board of the New Orleans Saints; and Jeanie Buss, Executive Vice President of the Los Angeles Lakers.
 As with many men in the sports business, lineage or marriage often plays a role in getting to the top.
-Five of Forbes' top ten women in sports business were in the business through heritage or marriage (Van Riper, 2009).
-It is a point not lost on Jeanie Buss in her comments about Ng's chances of becoming the first female GM in MLB:
+Five of Forbes' top 10 women in sports business were in the business through heritage or marriage (Van Riper, 2009).